daxm/woodworkingwiki/wood-preparation-tests/african_mohagany.md

 # African Mahogany

 I have 2 pieces of African Mahogany that are each about 1 foot long.
-I've rounded the edges on one side so that the tests can show how they perform on edge grain.
+I've rounded all the edges on one face so that the tests can show how they perform on edge grain.

 My goal is to evenly divide each piece of wood with painter's tape, front and back, so that I can have essentially 4 "sections" of each board to test on.